conversejs/converse.js/.github/CONTRIBUTING.md

 Add a test for any bug fixed or feature added.

-Tests are can be find in various `./test` folders in the Converse source code.
+Tests can be find in various `./tests` folders in the Converse source code.

 To run the tests, you can run `make check` on Linux and Mac, or `./node_modules/bin/karma start karma.conf` on Windows.